bipin0x01/bipin0x01/README.md

 ### Hi there 👋

-I'm Bipin Thapa, an infosec enthusiast, wannabe hacker and freelance web developer with content writing hoobie.
+I'm Bipin Thapa, an infosec enthusiast, wannabe hacker and freelance web developer with content writing hobby.
 I love learning how things work.
 I shifted to breaking things after I realized I was betting in breaking than in creating while working as a web developer.
 LOL :joy:

 I spend most of my my time solving vulnerable labs, doing individual security researches and CTFs(more often).